Hashim Aslami

-Mohammad Hashim Aslami is an Afghani agriculturist who was instrumental in growing the country's saffron crop from a $100 grant in 1998 to a $25 million export industry in 2019, despite the wars that engulfed his country during that time.
+Mohammad Hashim Aslami is an Afghan agriculturist who was instrumental in growing the country's saffron crop from a $100 grant in 1998 to a $25 million export industry in 2019, despite the wars that engulfed his country during that time.
 The Afghani president has placed a ban on the importation of the spice from Iran due to the quality of the nations export crop initiating a 'soft' war between the two nations.

 Early education

 He first learned of the value of Saffron in Iran, where he had immigrated to in 1981 after securing a degree in agriculture from Kabul University.
 He was in Kabul when the Soviets invaded in 1979 and he watched as the communist installed government took his fellow students away in the chaos that ensued.
 Many of those were disappeared from university classrooms.
 After moving to Iran he was educating rural villagers in cultivation techniques, spending 10 years there before returning to Herat province.